-- (i) The workload of a professional librarian employee shall be that specified in the current job description(s) for their position.
-All job descriptions of professional librarian employees shall be fully accessible to professional librarian employees. - (ii) The job description in each case shall be consistent with goals and objectives which shall be established through consultation between the professional librarian employee and the appropriate supervisor and Associate University Librarian, and shall be generally attainable within a thirty-five (35) hour week averaged over the year. - (iii) A professional librarian employee has the right to devote time during working
+(i) The workload of a professional librarian employee shall be that specified in the

-- hours to research projects and/or professional development activities in accordance with Article 15.4(c). - (iv) Time away from regular duties necessary for research projects shall be scheduled by mutual agreement between the professional librarian member and their supervisor where the time requested is a total of nine (9) days or less per year.
-Where the time requested exceeds nine (9) days per year, consultation with library management shall be required.
-Such informal requests shall be subject to operational requirements.
+- current job description(s) for their position.
+All job descriptions of professional librarian employees shall be fully accessible to professional librarian employees. - (ii) The job description in each case shall be consistent with goals and objectives which shall be established through consultation between the professional librarian employee and the appropriate supervisor and Associate University Librarian, and shall be generally attainable within a thirty-five (35) hour week averaged over the year. - (iii) A professional librarian employee has the right to devote time during working hours to research projects and/or professional development activities in accordance with Article 15.4(c). - (iv) Each professional librarian member has the right to schedule up to twelve (12) days away from their regular duties to work on research projects.
+These may be scheduled at their own discretion, subject to operational requirements.
+Where the time requested exceeds twelve (12) days per year, consultation with library management shall be required.
 Such requests shall not be unreasonably denied. - (v) For the purposes of 13.3(b)(iv), time spent at conferences shall not be counted towards research days.